cncf/toc/tags/network.md

 ## Out of Scope

 Generally anything not considered in scope.
-The SIG may touch on physical networking hardware as it relates to the running of or interoperability of cloud native networking, but is not a stated focus of the SIG unto its own.
+The TAG may touch on physical networking hardware as it relates to the running of or interoperability of cloud native networking, but is not a stated focus of the TAG unto its own.
 See also Overlap and Relations with other Related Groups.

 # Overlap and Relations with other Groups and Projects